Wayback Machine: Storage capacity and growth

 In July 2016, the Wayback Machine reportedly contained around 15 petabytes of data.
+In October 2016, it was announced that the way web pages are counted would be changed, resulting in the decrease of the archived pages counts shown.
+Embedded objects such as pictures, videos, style sheets, JavaScripts are no longer counted as a "web page", whereas HTML, PDF, and plain text documents remain counted.

 In September 2018, the Wayback Machine contained over 25 petabytes of data.
 As of December 2020, the Wayback Machine contained over 70 petabytes of data.

-Between October 2013 and March 2015, the website's global Alexa rank changed from 163 to 208.
-In March 2019 the rank was at 244.

 Wayback Machine APIs

 The Wayback Machine service offers three public APIs, SavePageNow, Availability, and CDX.
 SavePageNow can be used to archive web pages.
 Availability API for checking the archive availability status for a web page, checking whether an archive for the web page exists or not.
 CDX API is for complex querying, filtering, and analysis of captured data.

 Website exclusion policy

 Historically, the Wayback Machine has respected the robots exclusion standard (robots.txt) in determining if a website would be crawled – or if already crawled, if its archives would be publicly viewable.
-Website owners had the option to opt-out of Wayback Machine through the use of robots.txt.
+Website owners had the option to opt out of Wayback Machine through the use of robots.txt.
 It applied robots.txt rules retroactively; if a site blocked the Internet Archive, any previously archived pages from the domain were immediately rendered unavailable as well.
 In addition, the Internet Archive stated that "Sometimes, a website owner will contact us directly and ask us to stop crawling or archiving a site.
 We comply with these requests."
 In addition, the website says: "The Internet Archive is not interested in preserving or offering access to Web sites or other internet documents of persons who do not want their materials in the collection."

 On April 17, 2017, reports surfaced of sites that had gone defunct and became parked domains that were using robots.txt to exclude themselves from search engines, resulting in them being inadvertently excluded from the Wayback Machine.
-The Internet Archive changed the policy to now require an explicit exclusion request to remove it from the Wayback Machine.
+Following this, the Internet Archive changed the policy to require an explicit exclusion request to remove sites from the Wayback Machine.